Clinical-Genomics/MIP/documentation/Setup.md

  - grch37_swegen_concat_sort_-20170830-.vcf (Structural variant frequency annotation; Svdb)

 #### Spidex - Splicing prediction
 SPIDEX is a computational model that uses the Percentage of Spliced-In (PSI) metric to evaluate whether a certain splicing isoform is more enriched under the presence/absence of a given variant.
-Unfortunately, the Deepgenomics the company that used to provide spidex scores seem to have shut down.
+Unfortunately, the Deepgenomics company that used to provide spidex scores seem to have shut down.
 The files can be downloaded via Annovar, which however also requires a license.

 Corresponding MIP references:
  - grch37_spidex_public_noncommercial_-v1_0-.tab.gz (Splicing annotation; Genmod)